 There are a number of reasons why admission to the unit may be required, including rehabilitation, control of symptoms such as pain and nausea, and care at the very end of life.

 Our facilities and services

-On admission you will see one of our medical team who will carry out a detailed assessment, and will be seen by other members of the team regularly.
+On admission, you will see one of our medical team, who will carry out a detailed assessment.
+You will be seen by other members of the team regularly.

 Getting in touch

 Your family can call to speak to us on 023 8047 1919.

 If there is a general enquiry, please contact the inpatient unit on 023 8047 5528 or 023 8047 5268.

 The unit has free Wi-Fi access.